Accreditation & Assessment

 The bachelor of science in Metallurgical & Materials Engineering (M&ME) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-- recognize the need for and engage in life-long learning,
+i. a recognition of the need for, and an ability to engage in life-long learning,

-- use the techniques, skills and modern engineering tools necessary for engineering practice.
+k. an ability to use the techniques, skills and modern engineering tools necessary for engineering practice,

-- have an integrated understanding of the scientific and engineering principles underlying the major elements of the field which include structure, properties, processing, and performance related to metallurgical and material systems,
+m. an ability to integrate the understanding of the scientific and engineering principles underlying the four major elements of the field: structure, properties, processing and performance related to metallurgical and materials systems appropriate to the field, and

-- be able to apply and integrate knowledge from each of the four elements of the field to solve metallurgical and materials selection and design problems, and
+n. an ability to apply and integrate knowledge from each of the above four elements of the field using experimental, computational and statistical methods to solve materials problems including selection and design consistent with the program educational objectives.

 To help satisfy these student outcomes, the curriculum has evolved to (1) train the student to understand a wide range of M&ME methods which apply to the five disciplines as well as related fields, (2) prepare the student to adapt to an ever-changing world and its demands for minerals, metals and materials, and (3) give the student practical, hands-on experiences with numerous laboratory courses and field trips.
 In this regard, it is highly recommended that the students gain employment appropriate to M&ME or related fields during all summer breaks and even the school year to help guide them in their career choices, pay for college expenses, and ultimately make them more marketable upon graduation.